JohnjiRomanji/noicelink/docs/quickstart.md

 pip install git+https://github.com/JohnjiRomanji/noicepy.git
 ```

-After that you should be goot to import noicepy and use it like in the docs.
+After that you should be good to import noicepy and use it like in the docs.
 ```py
 import noicepy
 ```